Dr. Forrester: Oh, you sold your hair and bought me this beautiful watch fob?

-- Happened in CatDog during "Brothers Day", then subverted when Dog sold Cat's Gift after buying it to buy something for himself.
-More specifically, Dog gave up his pool of mud that he and Cat wrestled in to buy Cat a loufa case.
-Cat sold his loufa to get Dog a mud wrestling costume.
+- Subverted in the CatDog episode "Brothers Day": At first, Dog gave up his pool of mud that he and Cat wrestled in to buy Cat a loofa case.
+Cat sold his loofa to get Dog a mud wrestling costume.
 Winslow noticed both, and refused to stop them because he thought it was funny.
-Then Dog reveals that he sold the loufa case and got Cat a mud wrestling outfit as well, because "I looked up the recipe for mud, and it's really easy to make!"
+Then Dog reveals that he sold the loofa case and got Cat a mud wrestling outfit as well, because "I looked up the recipe for mud, and it's really easy to make!"
 They both then put their outfits on and start wrestling Winslow together.

 - Played with in the Phineas and Ferb Christmas Special.
 Jeremy gives Candace a pair of earrings that she wanted (and was going to have her good necklace made into a pair like them), but he sold his guitar (which he was going to trade in for a silver one) to pay for them.
-Candace, meanwhile, buys the silver guitar by selling her good necklace, so instead of them both losing something they valued for a useless gift they both ended up with the same things they would have if neither bought any presents at all.
+Candace, meanwhile, buys the silver guitar by selling her good necklace, so instead of them both losing something they valued for a pointless gift they both ended up with the same things they would have if neither bought any presents at all.

 - One comic story in the Phineas and Ferb magazine has the titular stepbrothers making gifts for each other for National Inventor's Day.
 Phineas has his wrenches melted down to make a steel carrying case for Ferb's blueprints, while Ferb cuts his blueprints into a pegboard for Phineas' wrenches.